Geeruz/FuzzPie/README.md

 # FuzzPie
 If you want to watch a movie tailored to your specific emotional, mental or physical needs, FuzzPie is the way.
-FuzzPie is a website that will have the following features
+FuzzPie is an Open sourced website that will have the following features

 Core Features:
 1.User input parsing to extract emotions and keywords.